Foster care – information and tips

 Assistance from a lawyer

 Unfortunately, legal difficulties can sometimes arise while waiting to be matched with a suitable child or during the fostering process.
 For example, the situation may be complicated by inappropriate ways of exercising the rights of the birth parents or the need to obtain court approval for certain court decisions.
-Statistically, the highest number of foster carers is among the children’s biological grandparents, so disputes with the biological parents also mean disputes within their own family.
+Statistically, the highest number of foster carers is among the children’s biological grandparents, so disputes with the biological parents also mean disputes within the family.
 It is always in the child’s best interests to resolve the whole matter smoothly and as quickly as possible.
 Sometimes you can come across the lay person’s view that having solicitors will just escalate the whole thing and it will be an unnecessary ‘legal battle’.
 But the opposite is true.
 An experienced family law professional acts primarily with the best interests of the child in mind and certainly does not intend to escalate the situation in any way.
-A consultation with him or her certainly doesn’t immediately mean some litigation, but can only help point you in the right direction and protect the rights of the child.
+A consultation with him or her certainly does not immediately mean some litigation, but can only help point you in the right direction and protect the rights of the child.

 Sdílejte článek